 It’s best to leave the following energy-saving winterization projects to a professional like Snap Construction:

 Insulating your attic and walls with the recommended amount of insulation to seal up air leaks in your attic will save you up to 25% a month in heating and cooling costs.
 Homes with little or no insulation in their walls have higher energy bills due to inefficient cooling and heating.
 In addition to insulation, it is important to properly ventilate your attic.
 Make sure your soffit can breathe by adding soffit chutes, which will help eliminate costly problems with mold and condensation.
 This will also save money in the long run by helping to eliminate ice dams.

 How old are your windows?
-If it is time for a replacement, choose energy efficient windows.
+If it is time for a replacement, choose residential windows.
 Thanks to technological advances in manufacturing, new windows are far superior to older style ones.
 With new, energy-efficient insulated windows, you will see an average 10-15% drop in heating and cooling costs per year.

 Install insulated siding can also help lower your energy bills.
 Insulated siding is like a blanket on your home.
 This creates overall warmth in your home during the winter months, and it can help keep your house cool in the summer.